Upcoming Events

 Our Digital Wellness Book Club meets monthly on topics that impact kids’ mental health.
 This is an opportunity for parent reflection and connection, regardless of where you are in your parenting journey!

-Our next discussion will be on Tuesday, August 5, from 7:00PM-8:00PM, at the Cohasset Learning Studio, located at 9 Elm Street in Cohasset.
+Our next discussion will be on Tuesday, September 2, from 7:00PM-8:00PM at Sing Explore Create, located at 33 Rockland Street in Hanover.

 As always, reading is encouraged but not required.
 Just come meet local parents and share your lived experiences.

-Get to know our beautiful outdoor public spaces at local monthly meet ups of the SSDW Family Adventure Club!
+Get to know our beautiful outdoor public spaces at monthly SSDW family meet ups!
 We meet regardless of the weather except in cases of high wind or lightning.

 Save the date for an important presentation from the play guru himself, Peter Gray, PhD, Research Professor of Psychology at Boston College, author of a longstanding introductory psychology textbook now in its 8th edition, and a founder of Let Grow, a nonprofit promoting childhood independence and pushing back against a culture of “helicopter parenting”.

-Sunday, October 5 at 3:30PM, Dr. Gray will be joining South Shore Digital Wellness to speak on “Raising Resilient, Happy Children: How to Provide Children & Teens With the Play and Independent Activity They Need for Mental Wellbeing and Long-Term Success.”
+Sunday, October 5 at 3:30PM, Dr. Gray will be joining South Shore Digital Wellness at Inly School in Scituate to speak on “Raising Resilient, Happy Children: How to Provide Children & Teens With the Play and Independent Activity They Need for Mental Wellbeing and Long-Term Success.”

 You don’t want to miss him!